Community Awards and Scholarships

 Jewish Community Alliance of Southern Maine

-Scholarships allow our programs and initiatives to touch a broad array of community members for whom participation might not otherwise be possible.
+Scholarships and awards allow our programs and initiatives to touch a broad array of community members for whom participation might not otherwise be possible.
 We are committed to inclusive programming for all individuals and families who want to become part of the vibrant life of this agency.

 JCA Community Awards and Scholarships